jac11/Keylogger_windows/README.md

 * open cmd from same dir
 * make sure add python to Environment Variables
 * run this command 'python setup.py py2exe'
-* make sure the file setup.py at same dir to make compli succeeded
+* make sure the file setup.py at same dir to make compile succeeded
-* after compli you will get the folder dist have the  exe file execute at same dir
+* after compile you will get the folder dist have the  exe file execute at same dir
 * copy folder dist to USB ready to use

 <img src ="images/1.png" width=350> <img src ="images/2.png" width=350> <img src ="images/3.png" width=350>